kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 obstruct the existing use of cookies while enabling session persistence.
 Enabling particular low-level API configurations, like allowing customization of the cookie name, could prevent certain implementations from conforming to the spec.
 In other words, opting for a higher-level API provides better interoperability among our implementations.

+However, this API spec does allow specifying specific forms or types of session persistence through the `Type` field in the `SessionPersistence` struct, including options for cookie-based or header-based session persistence.
+This API field accommodates implementations that offer multiple methods of session persistence, while also allowing users to specify their preferred form of session persistence if desired.

 ### Target Persona